 2. NO RIGHTS OR LEGITIMATE INTERESTS IN RESPECT OF THE DISPUTED DOMAIN NAME

-The Complainant states that the Respondent has no rights or legitimate interests on the disputed domain name as the Respondent is not known as the disputed domain name and not identified in the WHOIS database.
+The Complainant states that the Respondent has no rights on the disputed domain name as the Respondent is not known as the disputed domain name and as the Respondent does not hold any trademark for "SWINERTON".